#eye #eye

 arrange(desc(Total_Cases))

-Bonus: The mutate() command shows how to create a new column using values from existing columns.
-This is useful when we want to calculate the percentage of something as well as other operations.
+The mutate() function creates new columns based on calculations from existing columns.
+This is essential when you need derived metrics that don't exist in your data yet (e.g. rates or percentages).
 For example, if we want to have a column that represents the percentage of females of the total population, we can take the column that shows the number of females divided by the column that shows the total population.

 R